anquanscan/sec-tools/README.md

 [aws-secure-environment-accelerator](https://github.com/aws-samples/aws-secure-environment-accelerator): The AWS Secure Environment Accelerator is a tool designed to help deploy and operate secure multi-account, multi-region AWS environments on an ongoing basis.
 The power of the solution is the configuration file which enables the completely automated deployment of customizable architectures within AWS without changing a single line of code.
 [CVE-2022-0847-Container-Escape](https://github.com/greenhandatsjtu/CVE-2022-0847-Container-Escape): CVE-2022-0847 used to achieve container escape 利用CVE-2022-0847 (Dirty Pipe) 实现容器逃逸
 [gf-patterns](https://github.com/mrofisr/gf-patterns): Collection grep patterns for Tom Hudson a.k.a Tomnomnom tools namely gf
 [V2GInjector](https://github.com/FlUxIuS/V2GInjector): V2GInjector - Tool to intrude a V2G PowerLine network, but also to capture and inject V2G packets
+[systeminformer](https://github.com/winsiderss/systeminformer): A free, powerful, multi-purpose tool that helps you monitor system resources, debug software and detect malware.
+Brought to you by Winsider Seminars & Solutions, Inc. @ http://www.windows-internals.com